6 Best Roofing Materials for Solar Panels

 On their own, green roofs provide a habitat where small animals, birds, and pollinators like bees and butterflies can flourish.
 According to the U.S. General Services Administration, a well-designed green roof can help prevent flooding in urban areas by reducing and delaying the flow of stormwater by 65%.
 They also ramp up a home’s energy efficiency.
 Per the Environmental Protection Agency (EPA), a green roof can be up to 30 to 40 degrees cooler than a traditional roof.

 Despite the benefits, green roofs do require more maintenance than traditional roofing.
-You need to make sure you plant the right plants (so they do not grow over the solar panels) and that panels are installed correctly (so the plants have room to grow around and under them).
+You need to ensure you plant the right plants (so they do not grow over the solar panels) and that panels are installed correctly (so the plants have room to grow around and under them).
 Planting small native plants can reduce the increased maintenance time these roofs require.

 ProsCons